ShawnTheDefender/Microsoft-Sentinel-Honeypot-Lab/README.md

 ![](images/delete_resource_group.png)

 > **Warning:** If resources are not properly deprovisioned, they will consume free credits and may lead to additional charges.

+## Conclusion

+In this project, we set up a comprehensive SIEM and honeypot environment using Microsoft Sentinel and Azure resources.
+By configuring and deploying various components such as Virtual Machines, Log Analytics Workspaces, and custom scripts, we were able to capture and analyze security event data.
+This setup provided real-time insights into cyber threats and attack patterns, enhancing our ability to detect, respond to, and mitigate security incidents.

+We demonstrated the importance of integrating SIEM with honeypot environments to gain valuable insights into attacker behaviors and improve overall security posture.
+The use of Kusto Query Language (KQL) for data queries and visualization further enriched our understanding of the collected data.

+Thank you for following along!
+If you have any questions or feedback, feel free to reach out to me through my [GitHub profile](https://github.com/ShawnTheDefender).
+Happy securing!